cjsonnnnn/StateSXT/README.md

   pip-autoremove statesxt -y
   ```
   Note: If there is an error saying that `ModuleNotFoundError: No module named 'pip_autoremove'`, you could try to move the `pip_autoremove.py` file from `./Scripts` into `./Lib` instead.
 For further information: [here](https://stackoverflow.com/questions/74523001/modulenotfounderror-when-trying-to-use-pip-autoremove).

+## How to Test?
+There is a tox.ini file inside .\statesxt\, where you can just execute it by invoking `tox -c .\statesxt\` in terminal.
+But anyway, that is to test manually in your local, meanwhile there is .github\ that enables to testing with Github Actions, where it works by triggering the execution of `tox.ini` once you make a commit.
+So basically, it has implemented CI/CD.